dart-lang/site-www/src/_guides/language/language-tour.md

   double y = 0;

   Point(double x, double y) {
-    // There's a better way to do this, stay tuned. this.x = x;
+    // See initializing parameters for a better way to do this this.x = x;
     this.y = y;
   }